greghendershott/echonest/README.md

 > **NOTE**: I didn't copy and paste all of The Echo Nest documentation
 > into this file.
 You'll need to see [The Echo Nest API][] for
 > that.
-In other words, this library is using wffi not for "literal"
+In other words, this library is using wffi not for the full
-> spec-is-documentation, but rather just for the spec part.
+> literal spec-is-documentation, but rather just for the spec part.

 # Examples